Building safety duties for designers

 This guide explains what contractors at every level must do, with particular attention to the challenges faced by SME contractors who may be encountering these requirements for the first time.

-Industry surveys show 88% of construction businesses are aware of the Building Safety Act, but most SME contractors find the requirements "overwhelming and daunting".
+A BESA/AMA Research survey of building services professionals (November 2024) found 88% awareness of the Building Safety Act, but most smaller firms found the requirements "overwhelming".
 This guide breaks down your specific duties in plain language.

 If you work on residential buildings that are 18m+ in height or 7+ storeys with 2+ residential units, these requirements apply to you regardless of your company size.